Takahiro Mizushima

 Takahiro Mizushima (水島 大宙, Mizushima Takahiro) is a Japanese voice actor and singer.
-He is currently affiliated with Axlone.
 When voicing adult games, he is known as Uta Kijima (木島 宇太, Kijima Uta).

+After leaving the former office AXL-ONE on March 31, 2022, he changed his stage name to "Daichū Mizushima" while keeping the kanji.

 Biography

 Mizushima is a former Japan Ground Self-Defense Force official.
 He entered the JGSDF Youth Technical School, a boarding school for boys, as a member of the 38th class of JGSDF students, and graduated in 1994.
 He has been a member of Production Baobab since around 2000, and left at the end of May 2011 to become a member of Axlone in June 2011.
 In 2012, he became an instructor at Axl Zero, a training school directly under the Axlone office.

 In 2014, he announced the start of his music career under the name TAKA, and made his debut as a singer with his first mini-album "Reflection" in March of the same year.